avl/savefile/README.md

 # Changelog

 ## 0.16
-Upcoming, unreleased.
 Major performance improvements, slight API adjustments.

 The Serializer and Deserializer types now are parameterized on the type of Write-implementation they take.
 Previously, a ```&mut dyn Write``` type was used, but it turns out this performs